 5. Bedtime Routine

 This is KEY!!
 Stick to your normal bedtime routine.
-Your child’s sleep times will regulate with time.
+Your child’s sleep times will be regulated with time.
 Even if it’s bright and sunny outside at bedtime, close up those curtains and follow their routine as you normally would.
-Bedtime routines are vital to your baby’s sleep and helping them wind down for bed.
+Bedtime routines are vital to your baby’s sleep and help them wind down for bed.

-Patience, Patience, Patience! – Give your child and yourself some grace!
+Give your child and yourself some grace!
+Daylight savings and baby sleep clash naturally, so there’s bound to be a few bumps in the road.
 If they need an extra nap or an early bedtime, go with the flow and follow their cues!
 They will eventually adjust to the time change and their sleep will get back to normal.
 If your child is having trouble sleeping and having a hard time adjusting, I’m here to help!
 Perhaps you’re dealing with a sleep regression on top of daylight savings time, maybe it’s early morning wakeups that didn’t get better after the time change, or overnight wakings that aren’t getting better.
-Please reach out and let’s figure out what’s going on!!
+Please reach out and let’s figure out what’s going on together.
 As a certified pediatric sleep consultant I help to understand your child’s sleep needs and come up with a custom solution that works for your entire family.

 Ready to work with an expert to get your baby on a solid bedtime routine?
 Want to get your newborn, infant, toddler, or school-age child sleeping in a little later?
 Maybe your goal is to get your child sleeping through the night.
 Whatever it is, Sleep Shore is here to end your sleep deprivation and help the whole family sleep better!